 - Write your argument or theme on a piece of paper and then write down the stories you remember from your life, as they relate to that theme.
 This will help you get focussed as your write your Memoir.

-Remember, writing is one of the best ways to improve your own life… so go hug that blank page and write your story 😉
+Remember, writing is one of the best ways to improve your own life.
+Take 5 minutes right now and write a few more words of your story 😉